Table of Contents:

 He is merciful because He is willing to stand in the gap and mediate, between the justice of God needing to be carried out, and the condemned, guilty ones.

-He was totally faithful to God, who had appointed Him as Mediator, and therefore His mediation is totally acceptable to God the Father.
+He was faithful to God, who had appointed Him as Mediator, and therefore His mediation is totally acceptable to God the Father.

 His life perfectly fulfilled the Law of God, in thought, word and deed.